JAlcocerT/JAlcocerT/content/blog/ai-comercial-readweb.md

 I tried with FireCrawl, but the juice of the offer is not captured

-I can imagine is due to some `robots.txt` info that it is blocking it
+I can imagine is due to some `robots.txt` info that it is blocking the crawling.

+But how about:

-But how about feeding pure HTML to OpenAI?
+1. Feeding pure HTML to OpenAI?
+Then, making it give us the bs4 way of parsing that html.

-And Using Other Scrappers like: Crawl4AI or ScrapeCraph?
+2. And Using Other Scrappers like: Crawl4AI or ScrapeCraph?

 **Lets Find out**